WesCoomber/compilersProjecto/README.md

-base dir of the project is /codingtools/ our plug-in is in the /codingtools/flake8-Smart/flake8_Smart.py our results are in the /codingtools/our_stuff.log file
+base dir of the project is /codingtools/ our plug-in is in the /codingtools/flake8-Smart/flake8_Smart.py our results are in the /codingtools/our_stuff.log file a PDF of our report is in /codingtools/linterProjecto.pdf (version 9:19PM 12/14 change this pdf file if we are submitting later)

 ## Instructions on reproducing our results.